Obakoush/OBICT690/Koha.md

 In the nano file change line `INTRAPORT="80"` to `INTRAPORT="8080"`

-Set upnMySQL and set root user password
+Set up MySQL and set root user password

 `apt install mysql-server`

 Set user password

-`mysqladmin -u root password wardah!27P`
+`mysqladmin -u root password wardah27P``

 Apache2 was installed with Koha but needs to be activated.
 We need to enable URL rewriting and CGI functionality.